Please ensure Javascript is enabled for purposes of website accessibility

 ]

 Note that State is not included in the JSON as its value is the default value.
-Further, Measurement is not included in the second, 12:00:00, event as zero is the default value for numbers.
+Further, Measurement is not included in the second data point, 12:00:00, as zero is the default value for numbers.

 The following request specifies a boundary type of outside for a reversed-direction range request.
-The response will contain up to 100 events.
-The boundary type Outside indicates that up to one event outside the boundary will be included in the response.
-For a reverse direction range request, this means one event forward of the specified start index.
-In a default direction range request, it would mean one event before the specified start index.
+The response will contain up to 100 data points.
+The boundary type Outside indicates that up to one data point outside the boundary will be included in the response.
+For a reverse direction range request, this means one data point forward of the specified start index.
+In a default direction range request, it would mean one data point before the specified start index.

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T13:00:00Z&count=100&reversed=true&boundaryType=2

-The response returns the 100 events after the start index.
-The event outside of the index is the next event or the event at 14:00 because the request operates in reverse.
+The response returns the 100 data points after the start index.
+The data point outside of the index is the next data point, or the data point at 14:00, because the request operates in reverse.

 HTTP/1.1 200